CarolineVooTK/TowerDefenseGame/README.md

 #### 5. Defend Kitchen

 Use coins to purchase more scroll and test your luck to defend the kitchen!

+You start off with 40 lives, if a number of enemies reach the end, they will take a number of your lives.

 \* Protip: If you place the scroll on the correct tile and have enough money, you can spam and purchase multiple scrolls!